-This is a popular destination for tourists in Ireland and anyone interesting in learning more about the Guinness brand.
+This is a popular destination for tourists in Ireland and anyone interested in learning more about the Guinness brand.
 Situated within St. James’s Gate Brewery, this storehouse contains the largest pint in the world.
-This is the ideal place to find out more about the brewing history in Ireland.
+This is the ideal place to find out more about brewing history in Ireland.

 The seven floors of this factory contain eye-opening information about the entire process of the Guinness brewery production.
-On the 7th seven you can have a taste of Guinness in the Gravity Bar as you look into the beautiful skies and sceneries across Dublin.
+On the 7th, you can have a taste of Guinness in the Gravity Bar as you look into the beautiful skies and sceneries across Dublin.

 10. The Irish Whiskey Museum

-This museum is the place for history on Irish whiskey on a fun and engaging tour!
-Here you will learn not only about the many types of whiskey, but also experience how to blend whiskey yourself.
+This museum is the place for the history of Irish whiskey on a fun and engaging tour!
+Here you will learn not only about the many types of whiskey but also experience how to blend whiskey yourself.
 You get to enjoy the taste of whiskey at the end of the tour as well.